yoniblum/ENG4000-Team-A-F/docs/gate4-systemhealthreporting/systemhealthreporting.md

 At the moment there is no automated reporting of device failures in an Ambulance operating in Gujarat, India.
 Thus, there is a need for automated failure reporting for mobile medical devices, used in various medical fields.

 In essence, through this solution, the ambulance crew does not need to manually report/call-in a failure to the basestation personnel.
 Furthermore, it allows one ambulance crew to support another, incase one experiences fault.
 The value is: if a automated BVM unit fails then a higher load is placed on the crew, on top of pressure of caring for patients.
 This solution minimizes the high workload placed on the ambulance crew, allowing them to focus on their patients while providing a robust mechanism for reporting system failure.
-Furthermore, system health data that is collected is visualized- leveraged to allow base station personnel to formulate a meaningful strategy to handle system failure.
+Furthermore, system health data that is collected realtime, is visualized realtime i.e. is leveraged to allow base station personnel to formulate a meaningful strategy to handle system failure.

 ### Planned Releases
 Beta Release- March 29th.